AICONSlab/MIRACL/docs/troubleshooting.md

 $ docker run -it mgoubran/miracl bash
 ```

+If you make changes in the container that are not stored on a volume, make sure to use the same container
+the next time you run MIRACL as changes made to a container will only apply to this specific container.
+If you run MIRACL again from the same image using `docker run -it mgoubran/miracl bash`,
+a new container will be created that does not contain the changes you made to the first container.

-All changes will be lost when you shell out.
-The MIRACL GUI will be unlikely to work but you can try the troubleshooting steps in the following section to make it work.
+The MIRACL GUI will be unlikely to work out-of-the-box but you can try the troubleshooting steps
+in the following section to make it work.

 ### Q: I get either or both of the following errors whenever I try to run the GUI from within a Docker container that was build without the provided build script: